 - Installation of water gun at nozzle of the pipes which helps to get more water pressure with less amount of water.

 What are your future plans to save more water?

-We are planning to launch Hot Water Modulation System which will help us to minimize the usage of water for production, increase in productivity and as well as lower the production time.
+We are planning to launch a hot water modulation system which will help us to minimise the usage of water for production, increase in productivity and as well as lower the production time.

 What is your experience of Lindex when it comes to working with water?

 We definitely have positive impressions of working with brands like Lindex.
 We have been working with Lindex for a long time and as one of Lindex core suppliers we feel proud that they have introduced projects such as PaCT and EIM to us.
 We think it says a lot about how much the brand concerns about the environment.